Suez North America: History

 The company was founded as the Hackensack Water Company in 1869 as a water supply and storage company.
-Adrian Leiby's monograph, The Hackensack Water Company, 1869-1969, provides an interesting history of the company's first century, both covering key people and events and their contemporary context.
+Adrian Leiby's monograph, The Hackensack Water Company, 1869-1969, provides a history of the company's first century, both covering key people and events and their contemporary context.
 The company originally served the city of Hackensack and the towns of North Hudson.
-It grew over the decades, extending its service to other towns of northern New Jersey and building several reservoirs, including Oradell Reservoir and, in partnership with the Spring Valley Water Company just across the New York state line, Lake DeForest.
+Over subsequent decades, it extended service to other towns of northern New Jersey and building several reservoirs, including Oradell Reservoir and, in partnership with the Spring Valley Water Company just across the New York state line, Lake DeForest.
 For a time in the early 20th century, it supplied Hoboken, although Hoboken later switched its water supply to the Jersey City water system.

 In 1983 Hackensack Water reorganized into United Water Resources, Inc., and in 1994 it acquired General Waterworks Corporation for $200 million.
 In 2000, Suez Environnement acquired United Water.

 In November 2008, Bertrand Camus became the CEO of Suez North America.
-In 2014, Engineering News-Record ranked Suez North America the third largest provider of water treatment and supply services in the United States.
+In 2014, Engineering News-Record ranked Suez North America third among U.S. providers of water treatment and supply services in the United States.

 In April 2014, United Water was given a $5.5 million state tax break from the New Jersey Economic Development Authority to prevent the company from moving its headquarters out of New Jersey and into New York.
 The company still planned to move out of Harrington Park, considering two New Jersey locations.
 In June 2015, Suez Environnement opened their new North American Corporate Headquarters in Paramus, New Jersey.

 Activities

 Water partnership model

-At the 2012 meeting of the Clinton Global Initiative, United Water made a commitment to engage private investors and work with municipalities to establish agreements wherein the company would take over operations, maintenance, and capital improvement of water utilities in municipalities across the country, starting with Nassau County, New York and Bayonne, New Jersey.
-This model won the Partnership Performance of the Year award at the 2012 American Water Summit.
+At the 2012 meeting of the Clinton Global Initiative, United Water announced plans to engage private investors and work with municipalities to establish agreements wherein the company would take over operations, maintenance, and capital improvement of water utilities in municipalities across the country, starting with Nassau County, New York and Bayonne, New Jersey.
+This model received the Partnership Performance of the Year award at the 2012 American Water Summit.

 Bayonne

 In December 2012, United Water and KKR, together forming the Bayonne Water Joint Venture (BWJV), entered into a concession agreement with the Municipal Utilities Authority of Bayonne, New Jersey.
-The 40-year agreement is a public-private partnership between the BWJV and the city in which the private partners pay off the Bayonne Municipal Utility Authority's (BMUA) $130 million debt and take over the operations, maintenance, and capital improvement of Bayonne's water and wastewater utilities in exchange for a regulated share of the revenue.
+The 40-year agreement is a public-private partnership between the BWJV and the city under which the private partners addressed the Bayonne Municipal Utility Authority's (BMUA) $130 million debt and take over the operations, maintenance, and capital improvement of Bayonne's water and wastewater utilities in exchange for a regulated share of the revenue.
 United Water is managing the operations for the partnership, while KKR is providing 90% of the funding.